-Not every person with migraines has an aura.
-Those who do usually develop one about 10 - 15 minutes before the headache.
-However, an aura may occur just a few minutes to 24 hours beforehand.
-A headache may not always follow an aura.
+An aura often occurs 10 to 15 minutes before the headache, but can occur just a few minutes to 24 hours beforehand.
+A headache does not always follow an aura.

 - Start as a dull ache and get worse within minutes to hours

-- Last 6 - 48 hours
+- Last 6 to 48 hours

 Other symptoms that may occur with the headache include:

-Loss of appetite
+- Loss of appetite

-Nausea and vomiting
+- Nausea and vomiting

 - Sensitivity to light or sound

-or scan if you have never had one before or if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.
+or scan if you have never had one before.
+The test may also be ordered if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.

 An EEG may be needed to rule out seizures.
 A lumbar puncture (spinal tap) might be done.